Safety Issues With GABA: An Overview

 Specific GABA Safety Precautions and Warnings

-- As a dietary supplement, GABA supplements are not as closely regulated as prescription or nonprescription drugs.
+Some warnings and precautions to be aware of concerning the safety of GABA include the following:- As a dietary supplement, GABA supplements are not as closely regulated as prescription or nonprescription drugs.
 They can be marketed without any evidence that they are either safe or effective.
 Do not assume that just because a product is sold or advertised in the United States that it is safe or effective.
 Make sure to look for GABA products from a reputable manufacturer.
 Your pharmacist is a good resource for information about which manufacturers are the most reputable.

 - If you have a chronic or severe medical condition, it is always a good idea to check with your healthcare provider before taking any medication or supplement, including GABA.